CastleAf/IST_BioInformaticsCourse/Smith-Waterman Algorithm/README.md

 #### Here's a graphical representation of the example above:
 ![Smith-Waterman alignment Example](https://github.com/CastleAf/IST_BioInformaticsCourse/blob/master/Smith-Waterman%20Algorithm/img/Example_Alignment.png?raw=true)

-Below there's a link that does graphical representation of the algorithm.
+This image was created using the link below.
 When using it, make sure you select Smith-Waterman alignment type (this link's program is not mine):

 * https://gtuckerkellogg.github.io/pairwise/demo/